Rain Gauge Data

 MMSD offers opportunities for teachers to learn about new resources and curricula through tours, training, and workshops that can enrich the teaching of science and environmental topics.

-MMSD hosts an annual professional development day for teachers that provides an array of field experiences, workshops on a variety of water topics, training for specific water curriculum as well as learn about the green school movement in the Milwaukee area.
-Join us for our 2019 event.
+MMSD hosts an annual Teacher Day in early fall to provide teachers an array of field experiences, workshops on a variety of water topics, training for specific water curriculum as well as learn about the green school movement in the Milwaukee area.
+There’s also time for participants to share best practices with each other.

 Our partner Veolia Water offers a training for use of the Water Box, a kit that helps 5th grade students learn about the water cycle, water treatment, and the environment at large.
 It includes supplies to carryout 25 hands-on experiments and other activities.